nafplann/SayaLens/README.md

 ### Getting Started

-1. **Launch the app** - The SayaLens icon will appear in your macOS menu bar
+1. **Launch the app** - The SayaLens icon will appear in your system tray (menu bar on macOS, system tray on Windows)
-2. **Grant permissions** - When first running, you'll be prompted to grant screen recording permissions:
+2. **Grant permissions** - When first running, you may be prompted to grant screen recording permissions:

+   #### macOS
    - Open **System Preferences** (or **System Settings** on macOS 13+)
    - Navigate to **Privacy & Security** → **Screen Recording**
    - Add and enable **SayaLens**
    - Restart the application

+   #### Windows
+   - No additional permissions required - SayaLens works out of the box
+   - Windows may show a security warning on first launch - click "More info" and "Run anyway" to trust the application

 ### Scanning QR Codes

-1. Click the **SayaLens** icon in your menu bar
+1. Click the **SayaLens** icon in your system tray
 2. Select **"Scan QR"**
 3. Drag to select the area containing the QR code
 4. Release to scan - the result will be displayed in a modern React UI and copied to your clipboard

 ### Extracting Text (OCR)

-1. Click the **SayaLens** icon in your menu bar
+1. Click the **SayaLens** icon in your system tray
 2. Select **"Capture Text"**
 3. Drag to select the text area
 4. Release to extract - the text will be displayed in a beautiful interface